 Higher education (HE) refers to study at level 4 and above.
-HE is voluntary and is an option for those who have completed a level 3 gualification, such as A-levels and BTECs.
+HE is voluntary and is an option for those who have completed a level 3 qualification, such as A-levels and BTECs.

 Commonly, HE takes place in higher education institutions (HEIs), such as universities or colleges, although distance learning (study from home) opportunities are available in some cases.
 For students who are unable to meet the requirements of full-time study, there might be a part-time route available.
-Courses are usually three years in length, but sometimes four, depending on the type of gualification and whether there's a placement year.
+Courses are usually three years in length, but sometimes four, depending on the type of qualification and whether there's a placement year.

-Teaching is usually delivered through lectures and seminars, but the real learning takes place through the process of independent learning, or selfstudy.
-Some courses might involve field trips, or a placement year in industry; these could take place locally, nationally, or even overseas!
+Teaching is usually delivered through lectures and seminars, but the real learning takes place through the process of independent learning, or self-study.
+Some courses might involve field trips, or a placement year in industry; these could take place locally, nationally, or even and around 50,000 courses to choose from.
+HE qualifications include: